 How?
 The money governments create is spent into existence on things like the NHS, schools, Police, Courts, the Civil Service, Armed Forces, etc etc. Much of that goes on wages, which are spent to sustain lots of other businesses.
 Or, on materials needed for these, which creates more companies, jobs, etc. Part is given to councils to help pay for all the services they provide, because council tax isn’t anywhere near enough.
 Some goes on social security, so that people with no access to income, have some money to spend (remember, benefits tend to be spent on buying goods & services, not stashed away in the Cayman Islands!).

 So how does a Government avoid an excess of money in the economy?
 By taxation, which acts like a regulating valve, which prevents the economy from over-heating.
-It regulates the amount of money sloshing around, and under-pins the economy.
-It can be used to damp down demand, if for a while, there aren’t enough people/materials resources to be utilised.
+Amongst other things, It regulates the amount of money sloshing around, and under-pins the economy.
+It can be used to damp down demand, if for a while, if there aren’t enough people/materials resources to be utilised.
 My third piece, “Let’s talk about taxes”, explains this more, and talks about what else tax does.
 Our tax system is fairly efficient (except when we allow large multi-national companies, or very rich people, to pull a fast one.) .
 But, taxation is not a government’s source of money to spend.

 The money collected in tax is just cancelled on the master balance-sheet, the same one that is used to spend.
 It is not, actually, saved up in some account, from which it is later spent.
 It is simple double-entry book-keeping, essentially.